beastrc/learn-web3_dapp/README.md

 You can now view the running application at [http://localhost:3000](http://localhost:3000) (or whichever port you specified)!

 We sincerely hope you enjoy the Pathway content and thank you for using `learn-web3-dapp` to learn about blockchain protocols 🚀

-[Join us on Discord](https://discord.com/invite/fszyM7K) if you have any questions!

 -- The Figment Learn Team